cmottao/WhatIsThis/documentation/TheFarm.md

 # The farm

 A number of $V$ - Cows, $A$ - Birds (chickens and hens) and $E$ - Scorpions are bred on a farm.
-The cows are enclosed in a pen of $N × M$ square meters, the birds in a barn and the scorpions in showcases.
+The cows are enclosed in a pen of $N \times M$ square meters, the birds in a barn and the scorpions in showcases.

 ## Problem 1